Deglazing

 Finishing the sauce

 After reducing, you have a basic deglazing sauce.
-To elevate it:
+To finish it:

-- Season — taste and adjust with salt, pepper, and a squeeze of acid (lemon juice or vinegar) to brighten.
+- Season with salt, pepper, and a squeeze of acid (lemon juice or vinegar) to brighten.

 Best deglazing liquids